 The Flying Blue Buffalo project is the long-held dream of Santa Fe artist, Armond Lara.

-The project will tell the largely untold story of the kidnapping and enslavement of an enormous number of Native American children over several centuries from the 1600s when the Spanish arrived, through the period of Mexican independence, until the late 1800s under the government of the United States.
+This project tells the largely untold story of the kidnapping and enslavement of an enormous number of Native American children over several centuries from the 1600s when the Spanish arrived, through the period of Mexican independence, until the late 1800s under the government of the United States.
 The story will be told through the unique paintings and sculptures of Armond Lara.

 “Buffalo are masters of survival,” says Armond Lara.
 “They’re still around today, even though we tried our best to kill them all off.”
 The Santa Fe artist has depicted buffalo in his drawings, paintings and sculptures for decades.
 In recent years, they’ve turned blue and sprouted wings.
 The winged blue buffalo reference a dark chapter of Lara’s family history: his grandmother, who was Navajo, was kidnapped as a child and forced into servitude by a Mexican family.
 This was a common story in the American West.
 Across three centuries of Spanish, Mexican and American rule, millions of Native children were enslaved as household servants or fieldhands.